Justice Department asks a federal court to unseal warrant used to search Mar-A-Lago

 "Both the warrant and the FBI property receipt were provided on the day of the search to the former president's counsel, who was on site during the search," Garland said.
 A property receipt is a document left with the property owner after a search like this take's place.

-He also said he personally approved the decision to seek that search warrant.
+He also said he personally approved the decision to seek that search warrant, one that the department did not make lightly, he added.

-Garland said the department did not take the decision to use a search warrant lightly.

-"Where possible it is standard practice to seek less intrusive means as an alternative to a search and to narrowly scope any search that is undertaken," he said.
+"Where possible it is standard practice to seek less intrusive means as an alternative to a search and to narrowly scope any search that is undertaken," Garland said.

 He did not provide any further details about the nature of the search or other DOJ matters but he said more information would be made available.

+According to the court filing, the Justice Department calls for the unsealing of the documents given the heightened public interest in the case, but it makes clear that the former president should have the opportunity to say he has "legitimate privacy interests" that could cause harm if they are made public.

+Trump said in a social media post shared after Garland's remarks that he and his attorneys had been cooperating with authorities and said, "the government could have had whatever they wanted, if we had it."
+He did not indicate whether he would oppose the motion to unseal the documents related to Monday's search.

-Trump said in a statement Monday night that his home at Mar-A-Lago was "under siege, raided, and occupied by a large group of FBI agents."
+In his statement Monday night, Trump said that his home at Mar-A-Lago was "under siege, raided, and occupied by a large group of FBI agents."
 He also said they opened his safe.

 His son, Eric Trump, told Fox News that federal authorities had given him a heads up that the search was about to take place on Monday morning and he informed his father.
+Trump claimed in his social media post Thursday that there was no warning that agents were coming.
 Trump was at his residence in Manhattan the search took place.

 Garland blasted critics who have attacked the FBI